TimeChase: Round 2: Double or Nothing

-This round is almost the same as the first round.
-Now, there are 6 more decades but now those decades are all about a certain topic.
-There is another mystery decade and will only be revealed if chosen.
-Correct answers are now worth 20 points and the player has to decide whether or not to answer a follow up question for another 20 points.
+This round was almost the same as the first round.
+There were 6 more decades (5 in Season 2), but now those decades were all about a certain topic.
+In Season 1, there was another mystery decade and was only revealed if chosen.
+Correct answers were worth 20 points and the player had to decide whether or not to answer a follow-up question for another 20 points.
 A wrong answer takes those points away.
 The round ends when time runs out or all decades have been covered.
-The player who has the most points wins a prize and moves on to the Bonus Round.
+The player who with the most points wins a prize and moved on to the Bonus Round.

 Bonus Round

 Sheldon reveals a topic and the winning contestant has to answer 5 questions.
 The first question is worth $25, the second, $50, the third, $75, the fourth, $100, and the fifth and final question is worth $250 for a total of $500.
 If the player answers them all right, he/she wins another prize.
 The player can stop anytime, but an incorrect answer along the way loses everything, but if there were any questions left, they would be worth $25 each.
 In any case, the champion comes back next time.
 Champions can stay for as many as 5 shows.
 If they make it that far, they win a cruise on the Saint Lawrence River.